10 Important SEO Metrics to Track

-Essentially, SEO metrics act as a performance review for your website, showcasing what’s working well and pointing out areas needing extra attention.
+Essentially, SEO metrics serve as a performance review for your website, highlighting what’s working well and identifying areas that require extra attention.

 In this post, we’ll discuss the most important SEO metrics you need to keep an eye on to boost your SEO game and build a strong online presence.